Clydesdale Junction Railway

 The Clydesdale Junction Railway company was formed to build a railway connecting Motherwell and Hamilton with Glasgow, in Scotland.

 Conceived for local journeys, it was used by the main line Caledonian Railway to get access to Glasgow, and was soon taken over by the larger company.
 The route formed an alternative main line to Glasgow for the Caledonian, and eventually was the dominant route to the city.

 Although the Company was taken over before completion of its line, its short route remains in heavy use today as part of the West Coast Main Line, carrying heavy inter-city and suburban traffic, and some freight.

 History

 Authorisation

 The Clydesdale Junction Railway was promoted to connect Hamilton and Motherwell with the southern side of Glasgow, by joining the eastern end of the Polloc and Govan Railway, and forming a short line from it to a Glasgow terminal.

-It obtained an authorising Act of Parliament on 31 July 1845, with capital of £330,000.
+It obtained an authorising act of Parliament, the Clydesdale Junction Railway Act 1845 (8 & 9 Vict. c. clx), on 31 July 1845, with capital of £330,000.
 At Motherwell it linked with the Wishaw and Coltness Railway at a point a little east of the present-day station and junction.